alangegit/ui-engineer-visma/assignment/README.md

 Your task is to take this and convert it into a React/Typescript application that validates the user input and provides a feedback response (success or failure).

-### Considerations

-Comparing the provided solution to the task, my initial thought is to scope the task so that it is achievable within the time constraint, whilst still delivering a solid solution.

-There's something off- with the provided solution.
-It's trying to do too much, without providing the right guidance.
-Why should a person sign up, if they don't meet the requirements?
-At what stage are we in, in the hiring process?

-Some of the UI elements are irrelevant in the scenario of a finding an English speaking applicant who lives in Europe and can start within the next 90 days.
-For a more streamlined solution, I would remove the following elements:

-> Password input: There is no indication of the applicant creating a profile.
-> Massive dropdown: We are solely interested in a applicant living in Europe.
-> Language checkboxes: We are solely interested in an English speaking applicant.
-> Date input: We are only interested in a person who can start witin the next 90 days.
-> Rest button: The simplicity of the solution, does not IMO warrant a reset button.

-Now that we've removed +50% of the UI, we still need to aid the applicant and gather relevant data in the form.
-Since our criteria set a hard cut off and for the sake of everyone, we should allude to these in the start and ensure that the applicant signs off, prior to submitting.
-By guiding the user, we will only need a failure feedback response, if the data doesn't make it through and the issue is of a technical nature.

-So the revised UI would consist of a title, explanatory text, name inputs, email input and a checkbox that when all filled, enables a submission.

 ## Focus areas

 As we're looking for someone to work in a design system team, your core focus should be on: